Dawnshifter/MHXXSwitchSaveEditor/README.md

 # MHXXSwitchSaveEditor
-A save editor for Monster Hunter XX Switch and 3DS versions FIRST VERSION
+A save editor for Monster Hunter XX Switch and 3DS versions \n FIRST VERSION \n
-NOT TESTED THOROUGHLY ALWAYS MAKE A BACK UP
+NOT TESTED THOROUGHLY ALWAYS MAKE A BACK UP \n
-THIS CAN AND PROBABLY WILL RUIN YOUR SAVE
+THIS CAN AND PROBABLY WILL RUIN YOUR SAVE \n

 USAGE:
 1. Extract MHXX save file with your save manager (switch tested with Checkpoint)